mickael-kerjean/filestash-website/_posts/2022-08-01-sftp-server-linux.md

 ---
 title: Setup a SFTP server on ubuntu under 1 minute
-description: Instructions to create a SFTP server
+description: a very minimal SFTP server with no configuration
 layout: post
 tags: sftp guide
 language: en